amirylm/cbn/README.md

 [subscription channel](https://github.com/amirylm/subscription-channel)
 contract on Ethereum, which is used to receive tokens from subscribed users.

-Each subscription channel have a corresponding channel key that is used to ensure content protection.
+Each subscription channel has a corresponding channel key that is used to ensure content protection.

 #### 5. Domain Registry